JavaPR0/JavaPR0/README.md

 - 👀 I’m interested in Code & Design
 - 🌱 I’m currently learning WebFlow, FlutterFlow, Sveltekit, & Rust😭.
 - 💞️ I’m looking to collaborate on Web Design, and App Development
-- 📫 How to reach me https://twitter.com/MMacwright or meshach@christex.foundation
+- 📫 How to reach me https://twitter.com/Meshach_UXE or meshac@christex.foundation

 <!---
 JavaPR0/JavaPR0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.